moengage/alice/README.md

 A bot for code monitoring and more...
 ________________________________

-Hi, I'm alice, made with :heart: on top of [python](https://www.python.org/) using [Flask](http://flask.pocoo.org/) for preventing last minute chaos and improve Quality Assurance (Oh yes! it is possible having me)
+Hi, I'm alice, made with :heart: on top of [python](https://www.python.org/) using [Flask](http://flask.pocoo.org/) for preventing last minute chaos situation and improving Quality Assurance (Oh yes! it is possible having me)

 I'm your friendly robot sidekick.
 Install me in your company to dramatically improve teams' efficiency.

 ### Why Me
-Install and Use me if:
+Use me if:
-- you are facing last minute panic moments (sudden breaking of features or just introduced bug and you are to release) in any phase of [SDLC](https://en.wikipedia.org/wiki/Systems_development_life_cycle), specially in the release phase and it takes very long to figure out whom to reach out to get the fix faster and move ahead.
+- You are facing last minute panic moments like
+  - Sudden breaking of features or you are about to release and bump into new bugs all of a sudden and it takes very long to figure out whom to reach out to get the fix faster and move ahead.
-- Or you want such situations to prevent with more control
-- Or you want to bring a free automated solution which can improve the collaboration and productivity of your team **Note** current implementation is for [Github](https://github.com/) & [Slack](https://slack.com/) users however I'm open to be expanded for [more adapters]()
+- Or you want to bring a free automated solution which can improve the collaboration and productivity of your team by leaving code supervising tasks on it.
+**Note** current implementation is for [Github](https://github.com/) & [Slack](https://slack.com/) users however I'm open to expand it more.
+Please Read [here](https://github.com/moengage/alice#want-to-contribute) to go ahead

 ### What I do
-I can be your assistant who monitors code flow from `dev` to `qa` to `release` phases which help you preventing mistakes in your entire Software Development Life Cycle.
+I can be your assistant who can monitor code flow, right from development to release phases which help you preventing mistakes in your entire Software Development Life Cycle.

-This repository provides a library that's distributed by `pip` that you can use for building your own in-house robot mate.
+This repository provides a library that's distributed by [pip](https://pypi.python.org/pypi/alice-core) that you can use for building your own in-house robot mate.
 In most cases, you'll probably never have to hack on this repo directly.
 But if you do, check out [CONTRIBUTING.md](https://github.com/p00j4/alice/blob/master/.github/CONTRIBUTING.md)

 ### How I do it